 Stock condition surveys

-We're carrying out surveys on all our homes to help us to understand and plan for work that might be needed in the future, as well as to ensure our homes are safe and maintained in good condition.
+We're carrying out surveys on all our homes (internally and externally) to help us to understand and plan for work that might be needed in the future, as well as to ensure our homes are safe and maintained in good condition.

 Items that will be looked at include the condition, age and predicted renewal date for: